La-Mulana: Development

 On October 28, 2001, one month after having finished their first game GR3, GR3Project was discussing what game they would make next.
-The discussion came down to making "something like Maze of Galious", and so development on La-Mulana started.
+The discussion came down to making "something like The Maze of Galious", and so development on La-Mulana started.
 A build based on a mockup image by director Naramura was made on November 6 of that year, which was kept private until the game's release.

 On April 28, 2002, a demo of the game was released, which only featured the first level.
 With the renewal of GR3Project's website on 2003, development of the game was continuously teased by screenshots on the main page and a subpage of its La-Mulana page.
 Around the start of 2005, GR3Project announced that they were 70% done with the game.

 Later that year on August 17, the game entered an open testing stage with the release of a yet unfinished version of the game.
 This was mistaken by most websites as an actual release, which was caused by factors such as language barrier and the game already being clearable, though it still lacks many features that would only be seen in the full game; a disclaimer about this was put up on the download page, listing "extra items, keyboard controls configuration, MIDI mode, (and) the opening cutscene" to be added.
 The complete version of La-Mulana would finally release on June 27, 2006.

 Reception

 After the release of the English translation patch for the game, the game was played by gaming websites 1UP.com and Joystiq.
-It was received as a fun game, with 1UP.com calling the game "a great exploratory platformer along the lines of Metroid or Castlevania that completely nails the graphical and musical style of an MSX game," however, both websites noted that the game is extremely difficult.
+It was received as a fun game, with 1UP.com calling the game "a great exploratory platformer along the lines of Metroid or Castlevania that completely nails the graphical and musical style of an MSX game".
+However, both websites noted that the game is extremely difficult.

 The PlayStation Vita version of the game sold over 300,000 copies worldwide within the first seven months of release, according to an announcement by Pygmy Studio.
 By July 2016 that number had surpassed 600,000.